TimiLin01/BellaBeat_Case_Study/README.md

 <a id="8">[8]</a> Centers for Disease Control and Prevention (CDC).
 How Much Sleep Do I Need? https://www.cdc.gov/sleep/about_sleep/how_much_sleep.html

 ## Appendix
-For whole SQL code, check the txt files.
+For all the SQL codes, check the txt files.